Khanom Kleeb Lamduan (Thai Shortbread) – Recipe

 Method:

-1) Preheat the oven to 180 degrees C and line two baking sheets with baking parchment
+1) Preheat the oven to 180°C and line two baking sheets with baking parchment.

-2) Stir all of the ingredients together and knead with your hands until it forms a dough (it should not be sticky or crumbly)
+2) Stir all of the ingredients together and knead with your hands until it forms a dough, gradually adding the oil bit by bit (it should not be sticky or crumbly).

-3) Make little balls out of the dough, slice them into quarters and re-assemble on a lined baking sheet using three out of four quarters for each flower, so each flower has three petals.
-Now make smaller balls, place in the middle and score three divisions in the centre part (score quite deeply so that they'll retain their shape when baking)
+3) If you're colouring the dough, divide it into however many colours you want and knead in the colouring.
+Then make little truffle-sized balls out of the dough, slice them into quarters and reassemble on a lined baking sheet using three out of four quarters for each flower, so each flower has three petals.
+Reserve a little dough to make smaller balls, and place them in the middle.
+Score three divisions in the centre part (score quite deeply so that they'll retain their shape when baking).

-4) Bake for 10-12 minutes, taking them out before they go brown
+4) Bake for 8–12 minutes, taking them out just before they go brown.

 5) Cool completely, place in a pot with space in the middle, and place the tian op in the centre resting on a bowl or some foil.
 Light the tian op, wait for a few seconds for it to burn the wax, blow it out and very quickly cover the pot to trap the smoke.
-Let sit for anything from 10 minutes to overnight, depending on how strong you like the flavour (I like it very strong, but some people only like a very light fragrance)
+Let sit for anything from 10 minutes to overnight, depending on how strong you like the flavour.

 6) Enjoy!